Stress Testing Factual Consistency Metrics for Long-Document Summarization: Factual Consistency in Abstractive Summarization

 \subsection{Factuality Evaluation Metrics}

 To overcome the limitations of traditional reference-based metrics~\cite{maynez-etal-2020-faithfulness}, a range of reference-free metrics have emerged that assess the alignment between the summary and source directly.
 Entailment-based approaches such as FactCC~\cite{DBLP:conf/emnlp/KryscinskiMXS20} and SummaC~\cite{DBLP:journals/tacl/LabanSBH22} use NLI models to judge whether summary sentences are supported by the source.
 QA-based methods like QAGS~\cite{wang-etal-2020-asking} and QuestEval~\cite{scialom-etal-2021-questeval} evaluate factuality by generating and answering questions derived from the summary.
 Generation-based metrics, including \texttt{BARTScore}~\cite{DBLP:conf/nips/YuanNL21} and T5Score~\cite{DBLP:conf/acl/TraininA25}, estimate the likelihood of the summary given the source using pretrained sequence-to-sequence models.
 More recent tools like \texttt{AlignScore}~\cite{DBLP:conf/acl/ZhaYLH23}, \texttt{MiniCheck}~\cite{DBLP:conf/emnlp/TangLD24}, and \texttt{UniEval}~\cite{DBLP:conf/emnlp/Zhong0YMJLZJH22} aim to improve efficiency and generalization across tasks.
 While effective on short-document benchmarks, most of these metrics assume the full source and summary can be jointly encoded, limiting their utility for long-form inputs.
-Moreover, recent work shows that these metrics are often brittle, overreacting to edits like paraphrasing, reordering, or logically equivalent reformulations~\cite{ramprasad2024automaticfactualitymetricsmeasure}.
-In this work, we study the behavior of six popular factuality metrics in long-document summarization using a retrieval-based scoring framework, and systematically evaluate their robustness to a set of controlled meaning-preserving perturbations.
+Moreover, recent work shows that these metrics are often brittle and sensitive to edits like paraphrasing, reordering, or logically equivalent reformulations~\cite{ramprasad2024automaticfactualitymetricsmeasure}. \bl{A recent survey highlights persistent limitations in robustness and long-document evaluation for factuality metrics~\cite{lamsiyah-nourbakhsh-schommer:2025:RANLP}.} In this work, we study the behavior of six popular factuality metrics in long-document summarization using a retrieval-based scoring framework, and systematically evaluate their robustness to a set of controlled meaning-preserving perturbations.